wgliang/logcool/README.md

 Logcool's design learn from Heka and Logstash and it's implementation was inspired by gogstash.
 What's more, the logcool's goal is to be a completely independent project and not much rely on other non-standard libiaries.

-Because it is difficult to fully meet the needs of different services, this repository provides basic plugins, such as encryption and decryption of data, compression and decompression of data, data format conversion and so on.
+Because it is difficult to fully meet the needs of different services, this repository provides basic plugins, such as encryption and decryption of data, compression and decompression of data, data format conversion, support files, command line, http, or the output of any system or redis, influxDB, MySQL database and so on.
 Importantly, you can easily develop a plugin according to your needs, and easily use it.

 And can use logcool any way you can.